King's College London: Governance

-The head of King's College London is formally the President and Principal, currently Shitij Kapur, who began his term in June 2021, following the retirement of Sir Ed Byrne in January 2021.

-The office of "Principal and President of the College" is established by King's royal charter as "the chief academic and executive officer of the College" and the college statutes require the principal to have the general responsibility to the college council for "ensuring that the objects of the College are fulfilled and for maintaining and promoting the efficiency, discipline and good order of the College".
-The charter and statutes also authorise the appointment of one or more vice principals, who "assist the Principal and President in such matters as the Principal and President may from time to time delegate to them".
-The current principal, Shitji Kapoor, uses the title "President and Principal" and no senior officer uses the title of vice principal.
-The current senior officers of the college include three senior vice presidents, covering the areas of: academic; health and life science; and operations.
+The office of "President and Principal of the University" is established by King's College London royal charter as "the Vice-Chancellor and chief academic and executive officer of the University" and the statutes require the president and principal to have the general responsibility to the council for "ensuring that the objects of the University are fulfilled and for maintaining and promoting the efficiency, discipline and good order of the University".
+The current president and principal, Shitij Kapur, uses the title "Vice-Chancellor and President".
+The other senior officers of the college include three senior vice presidents, covering the sectors of: academic; health and life science; and operations.
 There are also five vice presidents covering the areas of: finance (also the college's chief financial officer); education and student success; international, engagement and service; research and innovation; and people and talent.